Lewis-Gallagher/wedding-website/README.md

 The docker service will automatically attempt to restart unless it is explicitly stopped, via the `restart: unless-stopped` argument.
 So in the event of the droplet being rebooted, or the app crashing, the docker service will restart automatically without the need for manual intervention.

 # To do
-1. TLS/SSL Certificate for HTTPS encryption.
-2. Mount persistent storage to prevent data loss.
+1. Mount persistent storage to prevent data loss.